callumacrae/lynx.io/articles/pdo-basics.md

 		PRIMARY KEY (id)
 	)

-The code used to do this is very simple:
+The code used to print the posts is very simple:

 	<?php